Bpazy/eql-plugin/README.md

 eql-plugin
 ===========
+:smile:
-Here would have a preview gif.:smile:
+Here would have a preview gif.